direct-code-execution/ns-3-dce/doc/source/getting-started.rst

   $ make MORE_LDLIBS=-pie

-Then you must verify that your ccnx run well, to do this read the README file, then try to launch a ccnd daemon and retrieve a file using the commands ccnget and ccnput.
-This verification is MANDATORY in order to create the key files used by ccnx to sign and verify exchanged data, these keys files can not by produced by NS3/DCE so we should copy them in simulation environnement before doing the simulations as we explain it in the following chapter.
+Then you must verify that your ccnx runs well, to do this read the README file, then try to launch a ccnd daemon and retrieve a file using the commands ccnget and ccnput.
+This verification is MANDATORY to create the key files used by ccnx to sign and verify exchanged data, the key files can not be produced by NS3/DCE so we should copy them in simulation environnement before doing the simulations as explained in the next chapter.

 Simulation script setup
 =======================